vasyltech/noti-activity-notification/readme.txt

 Seriously.
 No catch.
 No hidden agenda.
 I wanted to build this product for years and finally, while experiencing quite a bumpy time in my personal life, I found a remedy in building Noti.

 I'm a financially independent principal engineer leading a handful of strategic digital products for the biggest digital media company in the Western hemisphere.
-On another hand, I also maintain one of the most popular user access management plugins, [Advanced Access Manager](https://wordpress.org/plugins/advanced-access-manager/) which generate great passive income for me.
+On another hand, I also maintain one of the most popular user access management plugins, [Advanced Access Manager](https://wordpress.org/plugins/advanced-access-manager/) which generates great passive income for me.
 In short, money is not a priority anymore, so it was time for me to start giving something back.

 HOW DOES SUPPORT WORK?